GarwelGarwel/KerbalHealth/README.md

 - If a kerbal's health goes under 20%, he/she is exhausted and becomes a Tourist.
 They will go back to work when health grows back to 25%.
 - If a kerbal's health falls to 0, he/she dies!
 - Kerbals experience radiation, both cosmic and artificial, which permanently affects their maximum health.
 - You can protect from radiation by using shielding and choosing safer mission profiles.
+Planets and moons can reduce radiation with their magnetic fields, atmospheres and occlusion, to various degrees.
 - When kerbals level up, they can acquire quirks that affect their health reactions, to the better or to the worse.
 - Kerbals may fall sick, have health accidents or panic attacks: prepare for contingences!
 - Health Monitor lets you check on all your kerbals in KSC and in flight.